misssrakiep/shoes_api/README.md

 There is no "GET" route for creating and posting shoes to the database[Mongo] (Therefore Postman is used to to act as an Interface)

- ### fork, cloning, or zip the Repository
- * open your CLI(Command Line Interface) and navigate to the shoes_api folder

- * now navigate to the cloned,zipped or forked folder and run:
+### Installation Guide

+Fork the repository.

+Clone the repository onto your machine.

+Navigate to the project root directory.

  ### Installing Dependancies
  run:
  ```